circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ## Using the CircleCI Local CLI to Group Test Files

-Test allocation across containers is file-based.
+Test allocation across containers is file-based and requires the CircleCI Local CLI.
-You can make groups of files by using the CircleCI Local CLI to specifying patterns for globbing or splitting files

-To install the Local CLI,
+To install the CLI,
 see the [Using the CircleCI Local CLI]({{ site.baseurl }}/2.0/local-cli/#installing-the-circleci-local-cli-on-macos-and-linux-distros) document.

 ### Globbing

+The CLI supports globbing test files using the following patterns:

+- `*` matches any sequence of characters (excluding path separators)
+- `**` matches any sequence of characters (including path separators)
+- `?` matches any single character (excluding path separators)
+- `[abc]` matches any character (excluding path separators) against characters in brackets
+- `{foo,bar,...}` matches a sequence of characters, if any of the alternatives in braces matches

-To specify patterns for globbing, use the `circleci tests glob` command:
+To use these patterns to group test files, use the `circleci tests glob` command:

     circleci tests glob "tests/unit/*.java" "tests/functional/*.java"

-In this example, the `glob` command takes the Java files in the `tests/unit/` and `tests/functional/` directories as arguments.
+In this example,
+the `glob` command takes the Java files in the `tests/unit/` and `tests/functional/` directories as arguments.
-This set of files is run acrossthe number of machines you specified with the `parallelism` key.
+This set of files is run across the number of machines specified by the `parallelism` key.

 You can check the results of pattern-matching by using the `echo` command in your `.circleci/config.yml` file: